Principal Edwards Magic Theatre: Life after Principal Edwards

 Since the 1970s, members' fortunes have varied greatly.
 Singer Martin Stellman directed Denzel Washington in For Queen and Country; David Jones ran a community centre; and Root Cartwright became a gardener and photographic artist.
 Bindy Bourquin and Richard Jones married and both went into teaching.
 Jones plays in two bands: The Climax Ceilidh Band and Meridian.
 Nick Pallet and Geoff Nicholls played Twang and Bongo on Animal Kwackers, a British children's programme similar to The Banana Splits, which would also feature Tony Hannaford from G.T.
 Moore and the Reggae Guitars as Boots, with all three ending up in the EMI/Cobra-signed act Electrotunes in 1980.

 Lyn Edwards worked extensively in theatre, as well as children's television (Play School) and BBC radio.
 He is currently teaching drums in schools and playing in several bands.
 Jeremy Ensor toured (as sound engineer/tour manager) with Deep Purple, Fleetwood Mac, McGuinness Flint, Dick Heckstall-Smith Band, Groundhogs, Albion Country Band and Greenslade (co-producing two of their LPs) and then worked as an A&R man for CBS and Phonogram Records signing, amongst others, Judas Priest The Only Ones, and Graham Bonnett.
-He currently lives in north London and is an IT consultant.
+He currently lives in north London was an IT Training Consultant.
+Now retired he gives talks on cruise ships.

 Chris Runciman is still on the road as a tour manager/production manager, and sound and lights engineer for, amongst others, Jackson Browne, Steve Earle, and James Taylor.
 In recent years he worked as a technical consultant to Sir George Martin in Montserrat, helping design and then managing the Montserrat Cultural Centre.

 Les Adey was the lighting technician for Genesis.

 Serious illness and breakdowns have befallen some of the other former members.
 Dancers John McMahon Hill, Vivienne McAuliffe and Les Adey are deceased.